Degree awarding powers

 Once we have completed these checks, we will decide whether to proceed with your application.
 We will write to you, explaining next steps and to arrange a briefing.

-This briefing will cover the assessment in more detail.
+This briefing will cover the assessment process in more detail, and gives the provider a chance to ask questions.
 During this stage we will also formally schedule and appoint an assessment team and train them.

 The assessment formally begins when you submit your self-assessment and evidence.
 The assessment team will meet for the first time, at the same time as this submission.